Many small business owners run into a lot of problems when looking for a smaller business loan.

-To get a better understanding of what a microloan really entails, below are a few features of a typical microloan when compared to a regular business loan:
+To get a better understanding of what a microloan really entails, below are a few features of a typical microloan when compared to a conventional business loan:

-Repayment Schedule: Most repayment schedules are determined by the lender and the recipient, but in some cases, a microloan can have 1 to 4 payments monthly while a regular business loan will require monthly payments.
+Repayment Schedule: The lender and the recipient determine most repayment schedules, but in some cases, a microloan can have 1 to 4 payments monthly while a regular business loan will require monthly payments.

 Loan Amount: Although the max microloan amount is $50,000, the average loan size is closer to $14,000 (much smaller than the average bank loan amount of $417,316).

-Collateral: Collateral is what the recipient gives to the lender in order for the lender to have something that can be liquidated if the recipient fails to repay the loan.
+Collateral: Collateral is what the recipient gives to the lender so that the lender has something that can be liquidated if the recipient fails to repay the loan.
 A traditional bank will require some form of collateral that covers the size of the loan, in the form of equipment, inventory, accounts receivable, or even your home.
-Alternative microlenders like Camino Financial won’t necessarily require collateral, although putting up a smaller form of collateral (like the title of your car) may help you get better terms and rates.
+Alternative microlenders like Camino Financial won’t necessarily require collateral.
+However, putting up a smaller form of collateral (like the title of your car) may help you get better terms and rates.

 Applying for a Microloan

-In many cases, it is easier to apply for a microloan than a regular business loan because they have more flexible requirements.
+In many cases, it is easier to apply for a microloan than a conventional business loan because they have more flexible requirements.
 In general, though, applying for a microloan will require the following:

 - Financial Information: Lenders will need to see your personal and business financial information.
 Your current personal income, outstanding debts, and personal assets will determine whether or not you are likely able to pay back the loan.

 - Bank Activity: Your lender will want to review your latest bank activity to look for evidence of strong cash flow.
 This serves as evidence that you have enough money available to pay back the loan.
-Online lenders like Camino Financial will ask for your authorization to securely download electronically the last six months of your business banking transactions.
-That way they can gather the bank data they need to review your file and offer you the best terms.
+Online lenders like Camino Financial will ask for your authorization to securely download the last six months of your business banking transactions electronically.
+That way, they can gather the bank data they need to review your file and offer you the best terms.

 - Money Required and Intended Use: You will need to let your lender know the approximate amount of money you will require and what you intend to use it for.
 Remember that there may be some restrictions in the uses and industries, like real state and car dealerships, since they are considered high-risk industries.